 Working with the youngest children in school is a powerful reminder of the wonder available in everyday life.
 Witnessing the children's joy and willingness to get stuck in, have a go, to become absorbed in the feel, texture, colour of something.
 Noticing the way they repeat an action, becoming so focused and in a flash, unfocused.
 Whatever needed to be expressed/learnt has been processed and its time to move on.
 There is an ebb and flow in each child, quiet contained intent and then a desire to share and show.
 I adore their lack of self criticism, their lack of judgement around good or bad, their sparkly delighted eyes because they successfully glued a red shape to a piece of cardboard.

 Wednesday, 18 November 2015

-Images from my lecture at the Agder Folkehøgskole last week.
-Showing one of the maps that I navigated across the county with and dipping my boots in the North Sea at the start of my journey.
+Images from my lecture at the Agder Folkehøgskole in Norway last week.
+Showing one of the maps that I navigated across the country with and dipping my boots in the North Sea at the start of my journey.

 Sunday, 15 November 2015